 You cannot make any stopover when you take IR Ishikawa Railway and Ainokaze-Toyama Railway.
 These coverage are connecting to Himi line, Johana line and Nanao line from Toyama and Kanazawa for your convenience.

-In Tokyo, Kyoto and Osaka, subway is not covered by this pass.
-You have to add single fare or city deal.
+In Tokyo, Kyoto and Osaka, subway and non JR railways are not covered by this pass.
+You have to add an extra fare or other city deal.
+Please find some more information in the following posts:

 Compare single fare and Tokyo-Osaka Hokuriku Arch Pass